scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

     | Speedup |  x1         |    x93.8      |    x195.7        |
     +---------+-------------+---------------+------------------+

-Finally, `arc_distance` [*]_ presents a classical usage of a Numpy expression that is typically more efficient with CPython than its loop alternative as all the looping is done directly in C. Its code is reproduced below:
+Finally, `arc_distance` [*]_ presents a classical usage of Numpy expression.
+It is typically more efficient than its loop alternative as all the iterations are done directly in C. Its code is reproduced below:

 .. code-block:: python